Nicolas Dubois Dominic Beck

 Nicholas Dubois Dominic Beck (May 4, 1857 - May 15, 1928) was a lawyer and jurist in Alberta, Canada.

 Early life

 Beck was born in Cobourg, Ontario on May 4, 1857, to Reverend J.W.R. and Georgina (Boulton) Beck.
+Nicholas F. Beck was his grandfather.

 He attended private schools and the Collegiate Institute of Peterboro.
 He graduated from the University of Toronto and Osgoode Hall Law School with a Bachelor of Laws in 1881, having been practicing in Peterborough, Ontario since 1879.

 Career

 Lawyer

 He was called to the Ontario bar in 1882, moving his practice to Winnipeg, Manitoba the year after, then made his way further west, to Calgary in 1889 practicing at the firm of Lougheed, McCarthy & Beck, and settling in Edmonton in 1891 to form the firm of Beck, Emery, Newell and Boulton.
 He then worked as a Crown Prosecutor from 1892 to 1907, being employed by the City of Edmonton.
 He took silk by becoming Queen's Counsel in 1893.
 He also served as President of the Law Society of the Northwest Territories from 1901 to 1907, ending his duties with the creation of the Law Society of Alberta in 1907.